andy-paine/env-map-buildpack/README.md

 This buildpack does not attempt to resolve situations such as multiple results returned by selector or invalid selectors.

-> To use an alternative file name/location, set `ENV_MAP_BP_CONFIG` to the full path of your config file
+> To use an alternative file name/location, set `ENV_MAP_BP_CONFIG` to the path of your config file relative to the root of the app which is pushed

+### JSON/offline mode
+To make configuration easier, YAML is the default configuration format.
+To parse this format, the buildpack downloads and uses [yq](https://github.com/mikefarah/yq).
+For users who cannot download external binaries or for users who prefer JSON for configuration, you can provide a mapping file in JSON format with a `.json` extension.
+This will skip downloading `yq` and so should work on security concious/air-gapped environments.

+To instruct the buildpack to use a JSON formatted file, use the `ENV_MAP_BP_CONFIG` environment variable detailed above.